jbmurrey/Jbmurr.Situations/README.md

         // Register services that are undergoing tests builder.RegisterService<EmployeeCreationService>();

-        // For services that need no setup, you can register them as mocks. builder.AddMock<ILoggingService>();
+        // For services that need no setup or verification, you can register them as mocks. builder.AddMock<ILoggingService>();

         // This is how you map a Moq setup to a to an enum value used to invoke that set up later during the test run.